 And something I’ve discovered after making several room sprays is vodka works best.

 Unlike baking soda, vodka leaves no residue yet naturally deodorizes just as well.
 Additionally, it’s scent-free compared to rubbing alcohol.
 Let’s get to it!

 1 teaspoon lavender essential oil

 How to make a Joanna Gaines Inspired Lavender Linen Spray:

-Next, add half a teaspoon of clear vanilla extract and carefully swirl to combine.
+2. Next, add half a teaspoon of clear vanilla extract or 15 drops of vanilla essential oil and carefully swirl to combine.